 Our Review ProcessOur reviews are based on extensive research and, when possible, hands-on testing.
 Each time you make a purchase through one of our independently-chosen links, we’ll receive a percentage of the proceeds.
 Read more about how we’re supported here.

-For years, the need for good cat harnesses has been overshadowed by the popularity of dog harnesses, but we’re finally starting to see a few manufacturers recognizing cats’ unique needs and designing harnesses made for them.
+For years, the need for good cat harnesses has been overshadowed by the popularity of dog harnesses, but we’re finally starting to see a few manufacturers recognizing the unique needs of cats and designing harnesses made specifically for them.

 In this article, you’ll learn what it takes to make a great cat harness and how to choose the perfect one for your feline explorer.

-At A Glance: Our Top Picks For Best Cat Harnesses
+At A Glance: Our Top Picks For The Best Cat Harnesses

 The Best Cat Harnesses Are Safe And Secure.

-Cats are nimble, fast, and can slip out of almost anything you put on them, so it’s important to choose a harness that’s secure enough to keep them safe.
+Cats are nimble, quick, and can slip out of almost anything you put on them, so it’s important to choose a harness that’s secure enough to keep your cat safe.

 It’s always important to check the manufacturer’s size chart and sizing instructions to find the perfect harness for your cat.
 A well-fitted harness should be snug, but not tight.
-You should be able to fit two fingers between the harness and your cat.
+You should be able to fit two fingers between the harness and your cat’s body.

 Seek out harnesses that feature adjustable neck and waist straps.
 These allow you to fine-tune the fit for your unique feline to ensure optimal safety and security.

 The Best Cat Harnesses Are Well-Made.